argonne-lcf/user-guides/docs/polaris/system-updates.md

 ### Spack

-We have installed Spack deployments in `/soft`.
+We have newly installed Spack deployments in `/soft`.
 Spack is an HPC-oriented package manager which ALCF uses to install software for the user environment.
 However, no knowledge of Spack is necessary to use these software offerings.
 All ALCF-managed software is accessible to users via modules.

 The base suite of software tools and libraries can be accessed by loading the